Kwadwo28/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of the file hello to the user betty 4-empty creates an empty file called hello
-5-execute adds execute permission to the owner of the file hello
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions grants execute permission to file ownerand group and read to other users